xzhangfordham/CISTutorials/introductionEmacs.md

 ### Step 5:
 When you open a file with emacs, you already have the ability to **edit the document** using the keyboard.
-Here, I’ve copied some information about emacs from Wikipedia to “info.txt” and have **saved it** by pressing **(ctrl-x) (ctrl-c)**.
-After this, the system lets me know that the changes have been written to the document in the bottom left corner of the window as shown below.
+Here, some information about emacs has been copied from Wikipedia to “info.txt” and has been **saved** by pressing **(ctrl-x) (ctrl-c)**.
+After this, the system lets us know that the changes have been written to the document in the bottom left corner of the window as shown below.

 <img src="/docs/assets/CISWork47.png" alt="Changes have been written to the document" width="600">